-Janet Fries has represented numerous authors, artists, collectors, estates, art organizations, musicians, producers and Internet companies in connection with issues involving contract negotiation and preparation, Web site review, copyright and trademark protection and enforcement and related matters.
-She counsels on copyright and trademark law, entertainment law and Internet law.
-Janet is a pro bono project coordinator for the firm’s Washington, D.C. office.
+Janet Fries has represented numerous authors, artists, collectors, estates, art organizations, musicians, filmmakers, producers and Internet companies in connection with issues involving contract negotiation and preparation, web site review, copyright and trademark protection, brand management, and related matters.
+She counsels on copyright and trademark law, entertainment law and Internet law and also maintains an active pro bono practice.

 Awards Methodology (www.drinkerbiddle.com/content/awards)

 - George Washington University Law School, J.D., with honors

 - San Francisco State University, M.A.

 - U.S. Court of Appeals, District of Columbia Circuit

 - U.S. District Court, Southern District of New York

 - American Bar Association, Intellectual Property Section

 - Copyright Division, Chair

 - American Law Institute (ALI), Adviser, Restatement of the Law, Copyright Project